bokkypoobah/MagicalInternetMoney/README.md

 #### TODOs
-* Base ERC-20/721/1155 event log scraping slow - add max number of blocks of 20k
+* Base ERC-20/721/1155 event log scraping very slow - has a max number of blocks of ~10k

 #### References